-- Click the link of "3D Visualization and Animation Maps." and turn to a new page. - See the image of "KMZ file for JPL Wind Direction Map Animation" and "NASA JPL Wind Direction Map Animation."
+- Click the link of "3D Visualization and Animation Maps." and turn to a new page. - Scroll down to see the image of "KMZ file for JPL Wind Direction Map Animation" and "NASA JPL Wind Direction Map Animation."
 Answer the following question on the separate answer sheet (See Figure 2-8).